 Equipment

-All you need is a mixing bowl and baking sheet.
+All you need to make these oatmeal chocolate chip cookies is a mixing bowl, parchment paper, and a baking sheet.

 Storage